rchikhi/rust-parallelfastx/README.md

 Inspiration for this repository is the amazing `fastlwc-mt` tool from https://github.com/expr-fi/fastlwc which does multi-threaded line counting faster than `wc`.

-A related work on parallel FASTX parsing, I was not aware of at the time of development, is: https://github.com/natir/in_place_fastx
+A related work on parallel FASTX parsing, I was not aware of at the time of development, is: https://github.com/natir/in_place_fastx.
+See https://github.com/natir/in_place_fastx/issues/1 for a benchmark.

 ## Caveat